Have a project we need to non-overwhelm? Click here to give me a brief description.

 Also, please subscribe (see the box below my photo) so you won’t miss future general business ideas or other Quick Win tips.

 And I promise: NO inbox stuffing or sharing your information.

 You’re welcome to Contact Meif you have questions about this post …

 … or need help getting to non-overwhelm with a biz or life issue.
 Please provide a brief overview of the situation.

 Thanks for spending part of your day with me.

 I know you’re busy, and I appreciate your time.

 Hope to hear from you soon.
 Let’s chat,

 Kathie York is the Queen of Non-Overwhelm and a Certified Goal Success Life Coach.
+She launched a training program, in early 2023, to answer the question, “How can I reach my goals?”
+Students love it!
+Check it out here.
 Although her office is located near Indianapolis, Indiana [U.S.], Kathie works with colleagues worldwide.